ElonVolo/evcodeshift/README.md

 with `-t` or `--transform` (defaults to `transform.js` in the current directory).

-## Setting up VSCode to debug codemodds
+## Setting up VSCode to debug codemods

 It's recommended that you set up your codemod project to all debugging via the VSCode IDE.
 When you open your project in VSCode, add the following configuration to your launch.json debugging configuration.